timm/tested/docs/onRE.md

 - or (b) inclusion practices that admits the broader community into the developer community;
 - or by (c) review practices where the developers can take better and faster feedback from the community.

 This brings us to the issue of requirements engineering.
-And before we can talk about automated tools for requirements engineering, lets talk about why RE is so difficult.
+- And it should be noted that RE is hard.
+- So it is hardly surprising that developers often miss important requirements
+- Nevertheless, just because it is difficulty, does not mean it is optional.

 ## Requirements Engineering